 Our office recently received copies of correspondence addressed to Tom Barnes, formerly of the Alaska Office of Coastal Management (OCM).
 We conduct Alaska Coastal Management Program (ACMP) consistency reviews for OCM as well as unified State responses on many major projects.
 Thus, OCM notified us of this correspond-ALASKA POWER ence.
-In this regard, we'd first like to inform you that Ms. Wendy Wolf has \mathbf{r} eplaced Tom Barnes at OCM and will handle any future reviews of the Susitna FILE P5700 proposal for OCM.

-.11.92 As for future reviews, we would like to receive a mailing list of all agencies SEQUENCE NO contacted and a copy of the particular report.
-We would like to do an informa- $\frac{2159}{t}$ tional review of the feasibility study when it is available.
+In this regard, we'd first like to inform you that Ms. Wendy Wolf has s for future reviews, we would like to receive a mailing list of all agencies SEQUENCE NO contacted and a copy of the particular report.
+We would like to do an informa- $\frac{\partial 159}{dt}$ tional review of the feasibility study when it is available.
 We would expect that an Environmental Impact Statement (EIS) would also be prepared for this I major project and that we would conduct an ACMP consistency review of it.
-If Eypu do prepare such an EIS, we would like to coordinate the mailing of such dbcument with you to simplify our review procedures.
-We would, of course, like DCW tb know if there won't be an EIS.
+If you do prepare such an EIS, we would like to coordinate the mailing of such dbcument with you to simplify our review procedures.
+We would, of course, like DCW the know if there won't be an EIS.
+7